The Baseball Bat Reviews Blog

 Easton is far ahead of the competition when it comes to BBCOR baseball bats, especially with 100% composite bats.
 Easton has always been the leader in composite bats and the 2012 model year is no exception.
 They continue to push their two-piece design in their top tier Power Brigade bats.
 They were the first to release a BBCOR approved composite bat, the Omen, and then quickly followed that up with new models (Power Brigade S1 and XL1).
 They are known for offering many options (sometimes so many its dizzying) to appeal to just about any player.
 Easton is the most popular bat brand in the market and it’s difficult to go wrong with one of their bats.

-Here’s what Easton offers for the 2012 model year:
+Here’s their youth and BBCOR offerings for the 2012 model year:

 The S1 is a 100% composite two-piece bat with a flex handle and low swing weight (MOI).
 The “S” stands for Speed Series and it claims to have the lowest MOI on the market.
 It is made from Easton’s new IMX composite material which replaces the composite material used on their first composite BBCOR bat, the Omen.
 Choose the S1 over the XL1 if swing speed is most important to you.
+In the end their best youth or BBCOR bat is based on your swing.
 The S1 and XL1 are my choice in the high cost, 100% composite bat category.
 The Adult -3 model retails for $399.99

 Also a 100% composite two-piece bat with a flex handle made from their IMX composite material.
 The difference between the XL and S is a slightly end-loaded design (higher swing weight) and a longer barrel.
 It’s named “XL” because of the “extra long” barrel design.
 This is the case between all the XL and S models.
 Choose the XL1 over the S1 if you’re a power hitter.
 You can tell the difference between the S/XL 1, 2 and 3 models by the handle color.
 1 is black, 2 is gray and 3 is yellow.
 As mentioned, the S1 and XL1 are my choice in the high cost, 100% composite bat category.
 The Adult -3 model retails for $399.99